CASE STUDY

 The completed study, ready for dressing by my clients.

-New electrical sockets were positioned to service the new furniture.
-Additional sockets are hidden beneath the furniture but accessible via cable drop holes in the Corian worktops.
+New electrical sockets were installed to service the new furniture.
+Additional sockets are hidden beneath the furniture and they are accessible via cable drop holes in the Corian worktops.

 Drawers beneath the desk surface allow for storage of everyday items.
-The printer is hidden away in a drawer to ensure a clean and uncluttered look.
-The radiator covers can be removed by pulling on their simple handles
+The printer is hidden away in a drawer to ensure the clean and uncluttered look is maintained.
+The magnetically held radiator covers can be removed by pulling on their simple and discrete handles

-The printer drawer is always placed next to the main seat where possible.
+The printer drawer is placed next to the main seat to ensure friction free accessibility.